 For a philosophy to be serious it has to be lived.

-None of us live in an objective world, but instead in a subjective world that we personally have, and continue to give meaning to.
+None of us live in an objective world, but instead in a subjective world that we personally live, and continue to give meaning to.
 The world others see is different from the one we see individually, and it’s impossible to share your actual worldview with anyone else.

 All men and women are potential philosophers, although for some reason, the task and subsequent title has fallen to men more than to women.
 The first task of philosophers is to ask questions, the questions that we all have inside but never seem to ask.
 The second task is to try to find the answers to these questions.
 However, since the answers are only partial and they seem to raise yet more questions, philosophy both attracts and annoys us.
 The third task is to encourage all others to ask questions and seek answers for themselves.
 It is my hope that this blog and my books will seek out the inner philosopher in all of us, encouraging original thought and creativity.